Vaccine Confidence Training for Social Workers

 November 29, 1:00-2:30 PM (EST) – 1.5 CEUs

 It is well established that secondary traumatic stress (STS) is an occupational hazard of social work practice with traumatized populations.
 The COVID-19 pandemic introduced unprecedented challenges for social workers that increased their risk of STS and other mental health issues.
 Throughout practice settings, they have often encountered stressful situations, including challenging conversations with clients about vaccine hesitancy.
-This webinar will introduce attendees to the constructs of, risk and protective factors for, and interactions between, STS, moral distress, and shared trauma.
-In addition, participants will be introduced to guiding principles for individual professionals as well as the organizations within which they work to reduce the occurrence and impact of STS.
+This webinar introduced attendees to the constructs of, risk and protective factors for, and interactions between, STS, moral distress, and shared trauma.
+In addition, participants were introduced to guiding principles for individual professionals, as well as the organizations within which they work, to reduce the occurrence and impact of STS.

 Speakers: